 Students who have excelled in Statistics, the Intervention and Dialogue or the Communication and Diagnostic Skills practicum may be eligible for a teaching assistantship.
 Students with Statistics teaching assistantships assist by supervising sections of the Statistics practica.
-Third-year students who excelled in Intervention and Dialogue or Communication and Diagnostic Skills may be eligible to become a teaching assistant in these courses.
+Third-year students who excelled in Intervention and Dialogue and Communication and Diagnostic Skills may be eligible to become a teaching assistant in Communication and Diagnostic Skills.
 During role-playing exercises, students must have demonstrated excellent skills of observation and have provided fellow students with thoughtful, constructive feedback.
-You will need a recommendation from your instructor.
+You will need a recommendation from your instructors from both courses.

 Students who complete the propedeutical phase within one year are invited to apply to work as a student mentor.
-Student mentors work together with the instructors of the NACOP-course to assist students in developing academic skills.
+Student mentors work together with the instructors of the first year TUTOR-courses to assist students in developing academic skills.
 Further, they give specific advice on how (and when) to study other programme components.
 Interested students should contact the respective course coordinators: